The Alert Problem Area Policies page displays problem area policies filtered by the value in the Select Client list.

-If you select Include clients, use the Add Clients dialog to include or exclude the clients to whom you want to apply this enrichment policy:
+If you select Include clients, use the Add Clients dialog to include or exclude the clients to whom you want to apply this alert problem area policy:

-Toggle the Mode button to turn the enrichment policy ON or OFF.
-You can later change the mode in the enrichment policy list by navigating to Setup > Alerts > Alert Enrichment.
+Toggle the Mode button to turn the problem area policy ON or OFF.
+You can later change the mode in the alert problem area policy list by navigating to Setup > Alerts > Alert Problem Area.

 Specify alert filter criteria

-You can narrow the enrichment to a subset of events by filtering the alerts using specific attributes.
+You can narrow the alert problem area policy to a subset of events by filtering the alerts using specific attributes.
 Leave the filter in the default OFF state to process all alerts.